fg-research/website/docs/_sources/algorithms/time-series-classification/index.rst.txt

     <p>
         The InceptionTime SageMaker Algorithm performs time series classification with the <a href="https://arxiv.org/pdf/1909.04939.pdf" target="_blank">InceptionTime Network</a>.
         The InceptionTime network consists of a stack of Inception blocks linked by residual connections.
-        Each block contains three convolutional layers and a max pooling layer.
-        The four layers process the block input in parallel.
-        After that their output representations are concatenated and passed to a batch normalization layer followed by a dense layer with ReLU activation.
-        The output of the last block is passed to an average pooling layer, and then to a final output layer with softmax activation.
         The algorithm trains an ensemble of InceptionTime networks and generates the final predicted class labels by averaging the class probabilities predicted by the different networks in the ensemble.
         For additional information, see the algorithm's
         <a href="https://aws.amazon.com/marketplace/pp/prodview-omz7rumnllmla" target="_blank">AWS Marketplace</a>